Getting your own piercings is generally safe and easy. A new piercing can be done safely, but it is an open wound and requires good hygiene.

 Can I use antibacterial soap on my septum piercing?

 Definitely, You can use antibacterial soap for septum piercing.
 Make sure to use the best antibacterial soap available and warm water when piercing.
 You should wash your hands well and then dry your soapy skin with a soft towel.
-You should never use the same cotton swab on two sides to prevent spreading germs and bacteria.
+You should never use the same cotton swab on two sides to prevent the spreading of germs and bacteria.

 Is Dove soap good for piercings?